Shippable/docs/sources/ci/ssh-access.md

 SSH access to build machine allows you to debug problems that arise due to differences in your local and Shippable environment.
 It also gives you a chance to play around with different commands to get to the best `shippable.yml` possible.
 Here is a list of FAQs to get you started:

 ## Which Machine image supports SSH access for debugging?
-SSH debugging is supported on all AMI's for dynamic nodes.
-This option is not shown for Custom / System nodes since it is inherently possible to SSH into these nodes.
+SSH debugging is supported on all AMI's for On-demand nodes.
+This option is not shown for BYON / System nodes since you can SSH into these nodes independently from Shippable.

 ## Which subscriptions can debug?
 Only paid subscriptions using Shippable nodes can run debug builds.